 DSE Search stores validation errors that arise from non-indexable data sent from non-Solr nodes in this log:

 For example, if a Cassandra node that is not running Solr puts a string in a date field, an exception is logged for that column when the data is replicated to the Solr node.

 To change the Solr port from the default, 8983, change the http.port setting in the catalina.properties file installed with DSE in <dse-version>/resources/tomcat/conf.

-DataStax includes Java client and server components to enable Kerberos Simple and Protected GSSAPI Negotiation Mechanism (SPNEGO) authentication.
+You can authenticate DSE Search users through Kerberos authentication using Simple and Protected GSSAPI Negotiation Mechanism (SPNEGO).
 To use the SolrJ API against DSE Search clusters with Kerberos authentication, client applications should use the SolrJ-Auth library and the DataStax Enterprise SolrJ component as described in the solrj-auth-README.md file.